Home / Plant-Based Lifestyle / My Experience and Results After 11 Months on Vegan Candida Diet

 I used the following probiotics and anti fungals:

-Furthermore, I made my own antifungal and anti-inflammatory shots (click for blog post and tutorial video).
+Furthermore, I made my own antifungal and anti-inflammatory shots.

 Reintroducing Foods on Vegan Candida Diet